ckaestne/seai/lectures/16_fairness_ii/fairness_ii.md

 ![](loans.jpg)

 * Do certain groups of stakeholders have unfair (dis-)advantages?
-* What types of data should the system measure?
+* What are potential biases in the data measured by the system?

 ----
 ## Requirements for Fair ML Systems